-Fiksu, the leading mobile app marketing platform, lately published the Fiksu Indexes for December 2014, almost every single sub-index of which reflects a cost increase in terms of Cost per App Launch (CPL), Cost per Install (CPI), Cost per Loyal User (CPLU).
+Fiksu, the leading mobile app marketing platform, lately published the Fiksu Indexes, almost every single sub-index of which reflects a cost increase in terms of Cost per App Launch (CPL), Cost per Install (CPI), Cost per Loyal User (CPLU).
 One of the major reasons causing the increase would be the extreme competition in the App Store and Google Play (including other Android markets).
 For example, Fiksu’s Competitive Index of App Store showed that in December top 200 free iPhone apps in the US reached 9.2 million downloads per day.

 Let’s take a closer look at each of the indexes.
 According to Fiksu, the CPL of both Android and iOS in December reached $0.11 and $0.24, rising 32% and 28% from November, respectively.